DLTK's Crafts for Kids

 - let dry

-- poke a hole in the center of the plate with a nail or sharp
+- poke a hole in the center of the plate with a nail or sharp pencil (adult assistance)

 - print out the template(s) of choice.

-- Optional: glue the mouse template page and the arrows for
+- Optional: glue the mouse template page and the arrows for the clock onto thin cardboard (old cereal boxes or poster board, for example) to make your creation sturdier

-- use the hole punch to punch a hole in the bottom of the template
+- use the hole punch to punch a hole in the bottom of the template rectangle

-- Color (B&W version) and cut out the Templates
+- Color B&W version) and cut out the templates

-- use the hole punch to punch a hole in the bottom of the arrows
+- use the hole punch to punch a hole in the bottom of the arrows from the clock template

-- push the brass brad through the paper plate the arrows and the
+- push the brass brad through the paper plate the arrows and the mouse -- the mouse should be behind the clock, the arrows should be on the front.

 - glue (or print with a marker) the numbers onto the clock